senthil4321/help/cs.md

 > A finite field is, first of all, a set with a finite number of elements.
 An example of finite field is the set of integers modulo p
 , where
 p is a prime number

+> find the multiplicative inverse of a number and then perform a single multiplication.

+Computing the multiplicative inverse can be “easily” done with the extended Euclidean algorithm